wobkenh/simplematcomponents/projects/simplemattable/readme.md

 If omitted, the value is applied directly.
 You should only omit this function if the property datatype equals the form field data type.
 - focus (`withFocus(focus: boolean)`): Default is false.
 If set to true, the input of this form field will be focused when the user clicks add or edit.

+Note that placeholders, hints, validators and errors will not work on checkbox form fields.

 An example demonstrating all of the above (I added the property `date: Date` to `TestData`):